Fahim-Hossain-Data/SQL-Supply-Chain-Analytics--Product-Performance-Brand-Value-Supplier-Trends/README.md

 ---

 ### ⚙️ Data Cleaning / Preprocessing
-A number of data cleaning procedures were researched in the project to guarantee data quality.
+A number of data cleaning procedures were applied in the project to ensure data quality.
 Cost_Price and Retail_Price had to be checked to contain any zero values and transformed to NULL or default values using COALESCE and the price columns changed to DECIMAL(10,2) in consistency.
 Also the text fields like Product_Type were standardized by capitalizing the first letter and changing the remaining to lowercase.
 These steps were performed as part of the data preparation process to verify that price and product data were in the correct format.

 ---